byronwall/excel-vba-book/book/03-overview-of-basics-of-VBA/03-12-03 Error-Handling.md

 - Using `ActiveXXX` without have `XXX` selected.
 This is most common with `ActiveChart` where it is possible to not have a Chart selected.
 This is not possibly with ActiveWorkbook or ActiveSheet since one will always be active.
 TODO: what about ActiveCEll?
 - Using `Selection` when the "wrong" thing is selected.
 It is quite common to `Set` some vriable equal to Selection.
 If the wrong thing is selected, you will get an error about `Type Mismatch`
 - Attempting to make a selection when it is not valid per the UI.
-THis is most often the case when you attempt to Select a cell when its Parent Worksheet is not selected.
+This is most often the case when you attempt to Select a cell when its Parent Worksheet is not selected.
 - Attempting to build a Range across Worksheets using `Union`
 - Attempting to iterate through a Range of cells by checking `Range.Value` if the Range can contain errors.
 If this is possibl you will instead have to check for errors first.
 - Attempting to access or change the `AutoFilter` if is has not been enabled first

-Tehre are also a ton of instances where some function returns `Nothing` and you do not check for it.
+There are also a ton of instances where some function returns `Nothing` and you do not check for it.
 T his most commonly occurs with:

 - `Range.Find` where nothing was found
 - `Intersect` where the two Ranges do not overlap
 - TODO: add some others?

-As a ifnal note, it is owrht mentioning that the sign of a good programmer is one who has a feel for when errors can and cannot occur.
+As a final note, it is owrht mentioning that the sign of a good programmer is one who has a feel for when errors can and cannot occur.
 You will begin to appreciate when it is needed to add error handling code versus when you know you will not need it.
 Too often as a beginner, you will be excluding error handling because you are unaware of what can go wrong.
 As you get better, you will start to exclude error handling because you actually know that no errors can occur.
 Until you get good, the result may look the same (no error handling code) but the result to the user is prompts and halted execution in one case.